Skip to content

 Switching Transition Names

-Transition types and direction attributes are determined on the old page and the new page of the cross-document view transition.
+The scripts set transition types and direction attributes on the old page and the new page of the cross-document view transition.
 Even though CSS for animating cross-document view transitions is always taken from the new page, there is an important use case for directions on the old page: You can exclude elements from view transitions depending on the direction.
-With directions on the old page you can not only exclude new images but also old images!

 How to switch off a view transition group based on direction